Bias-Aware Inference in Regularized Regression Models: Comparison with sparsity constraints

 A key advantage of the \acp{CI} and estimators we propose is that they have sharp finite-sample optimality properties and coverage guarantees in the fixed design Gaussian model with known error variance.
 While this is an idealized setting, the worst-case bias calculations do not depend on the error distribution, and remain the same under non-Gaussian, heteroskedastic errors.
 Our approach directly accounts for the potential finite-sample bias of the estimator, rather than relying on ``asymptotic promises'' about rates at which certain constants involved in bias terms converge to zero.

-A flip side of this approach is that our \acp{CI} require an explicit choice of the regularity parameter $C$ in order to form a ``bias-aware'' \ac{CI}.
+On the flip side, our \acp{CI} require an explicit choice of the regularity parameter $C$ in order to form a ``bias-aware'' \ac{CI}.
 In contrast, \acp{CI} based on double lasso estimators do not require explicitly choosing the regularity (in this case, the sparsity $s$), since they ignore bias.
 This is justified under asymptotics in which $s$ increases more slowly than $\sqrt{n}/\log k$, which lead to the bias of $\hat\beta_{\textnormal{ZZ}}$ decreasing more quickly than its standard deviation.
-Thus, one can say that the \ac{CI} in \cref{eq:zz_CI} is ``asymptotically valid'' without explicitly specifying the sparsity index $s$: one need only make an ``asymptotic promise'' that $s$ increases slowly enough.
+Thus, the \ac{CI} in \cref{eq:zz_CI} is ``asymptotically valid'' without the need to explicitly specify the sparsity index $s$: one need only make an ``asymptotic promise'' that $s$ increases slowly enough.
 However, such asymptotic promises are difficult to evaluate in a given finite-sample setting.
-Indeed, shown in, for example, \citet{li_linear_2020}, the double lasso CI leads to undercoverage in finite samples even in relatively sparse settings.
+Indeed, as shown by \citet{wuthrich_omitted_2021} and confirmed in our Monte Carlos in \Cref{sec:simulation-results} below, the double lasso CI leads to undercoverage in finite samples even in relatively sparse settings.
 To ensure good finite-sample coverage of the \ac{CI} in~\cref{eq:zz_CI}, one needs to ensure that the actual finite-sample bias is negligible relative to the standard deviation of the estimator.
-Since any bias bound will depend on the sparsity index $s$ (as in the bound in \cref{eq:lasso_gamma_l1_bound}), this gets us back to having to specify $s$.
+But since any bias bound depends on the sparsity index $s$ (as in the bound in \cref{eq:lasso_gamma_l1_bound}), this gets us back to having to explicitly specify $s$.